Ridhima Pandey

-Ridhima Pandey (born 2007) is an Indian environmental activist who advocates for action against climate change.
+Ridhima Pandey (born in october 2007) is an Indian environmental activist who advocates for action against climate change.
 She has been likened to Greta Thunberg.
 When she was nine years old, she filed a suit against the Indian government for not taking enough steps to combat climate change.
 She also was one of the complainants to the United Nations, along with several other young climate activists, against several nations' failure to take action against the climate crisis.

 Background

 Pandey lives in Haridwar, Uttarakhand, a state in the North of India.
 She is daughter of Dinesh Chandra Pandey who works in Wildlife Trust India who is an environmentalist and has worked in Uttarakhand in this capacity for 16 years and her mother is Vinita Pandey who works for Forest Department for Uttarakhand.

-Her interest in climate change started when Pandey's home of Uttarakhand has been affected by severe weather over the past three years and in 2013, over 1000 people died in cause of floods and landslides.
+Her interest in climate change started when Pandey's home of Uttarakhand had been affected by severe weather over the past three years and in 2013, over 1000 people died in cause of floods and landslides.
 Almost 100,000 people had to be evacuated from the region.
 According to World Bank, climate change is likely to increase pressure on the water supply in India.

-Her activism was influenced by the traumatic experience of witnessing the 2013 Uttarakhand floods.
-She has stated in interviews that seeing the devastation and hearing the cries of children on TV led to recurring nightmares, which ultimately motivated her to take action.
+She has stated that her activism was motivated by seeing the impact of the 2013 Uttarakhand floods.